parsiya/parsiya.net/content/post/2020/2020-07-25-airtight-hatchway/index.markdown

 I blame bugbounty influencers for this.
 There are entire guides on how to hype up your bug to get better payouts.
 I am all for people making money.
-Hell, **I encourage you to milk the companies as much as you while the fad continues.**
-But, please do not try to trick me as a security engineer.
+Hell, **I encourage you to milk the companies as much as you can while the fad continues.** But, please do not try to trick me or other security engineers.

 # What Did We Learn Here Today?